 - Is Tesla a car company or a new data-driven driving experience company?

-- Is GE Aviation a big data analytics firm or a aircraft engine provider?
+- Is GE Aviation a machine learning predictive analytics firm or a aircraft engine provider?

 All these firms excel at the data supply chain: “Raw Data -> Aggregated Data -> Intelligence -> Insights -> Decisions -> Operational Impact -> Financial Outcomes -> Value creation.”

-We are in the decade of data-driven business processes and new business models (e.g., sharing economy).
-Data is fueling the Insight Economy.
+We are in the decade of data-driven business processes, AI and new business models (e.g., sharing economy).
+Data is fueling the Insight and Learning Economy.
 Every industry is facing a similar trajectory: voluminous data from many sources in multi-structured formats are being aggregated, and the market leaders are creating value by asking bigger “data driven business process-centric” questions of that data in real time.

 Every day, 2.5+ quintillion bytes of data are created—90 percent generated in the last few years due to the rise of social media, IoT and digital interactions.
 There is a race to turn this “big data” into a personalized, comprehensive portrait of an consumer, customer, prospect or visitor.